jhhtaylor/CramJamTheRevival/documentation/adr/8_prevent_mongo_injection.md

 ## Decision

-A package express-mongo-injection, will be used.
+A package express-mongo-sanitize, will be used.
 This package uses a middleware to remove any special characters in query parameters.

 ## Consequences